Dana94/2019-website/blog/2020-06-19-using-vuex-in-vuejs.md

 };
 ```

-Then everything declared needs to be exported to be imported into the `store.js`.
+Then everything declared needs to be exported to be used in the `store.js`.

 ```js
 export default {